yashmane0/Retail-Analysis-/README.md

 ```

 **Methods used:**
-- Limiting clause - TOP (used to limit the number of rows returned by a query)
+- Limiting clause - LIMIT (used to limit the number of rows returned by a query)
 - Grouping clause - GROUP BY (used to group rows that have the same values into summary rows)
 - Sorting clause - ORDER BY (used to sort the result set of a query based on one or more columns)
 - Functions - SUM (aggregate) (used to calculate the sum of values in a column or expression)
 - INNER JOIN (used to combine rows from two or more tables based on a related column between them)
 - Filter - WHERE (used to filter rows based on a specified condition/s)
-- Functions - DATEDIFF (used to calculate the difference between two dates)
+- Functions - DATE_PART_ (used to calculate the difference between two dates)
 - CTE (temporary table that you can reference within a query)

 **Schema:**